-Diphtheria, tetanus and pertussis are prevented by a childhood vaccine, called DTaP, and a newer vaccine for adolescents and adults, called Tdap.
+Diphtheria, tetanus and pertussis are prevented by a childhood vaccine, called DTaP, and a vaccine for adolescents and adults, called Tdap.
 A version for adults is also available without the pertussis component, called Td.

 What is diphtheria?

 The dangers associated with diphtheria come from the toxin released by the bacterium, Corynebacterium diphtheriae.
 The toxin makes it difficult for children to breathe and swallow, but it also attacks the heart, kidneys and nerves.